mzabaluev/mrkl/README.md

   value distinguishing a leaf node from a non-leaf node, to protect against second-preimage attacks, can be provided by default.

+* Building both left-filled, uniform-leaf-depth binary trees permitting single-child rightmost internal nodes (as in Bitcoin), and full, but not necessarily balanced binary trees (as in Certificate Transparency), should be supported as primary use cases.

 * Calculation of Merkle trees is eminently parallelizable, so an implementation using a work-stealing thread pool should be provided as an optional feature.